Web Site Design by Rainbo Design

 Finally, there's the issue of the navigation structure of your website.
 That is, the link pathways through your site that start on your main page.
 The navigational links on your site should largely follow a hierarchical pattern.
 The main page should always link to the most important pages on your site such as main category pages, and then those pages should link to the less important pages, such as pages that discuss specific topics or detail individual products.

 This approach has several advantages.
-Not only does it keep your website well-organized and easy to expand and maintain, it promotes a controled flow of link value (or PageRank) through your site so that the most important pages get the most "link juice", the secondary pages get a bit less, and the least important pages get the appropriate value in the end.
-Note that this link structure is not the same thing as your site's directory structure, even though it's usually nearly identical.
+Not only does it keep your website well-organized and easy to expand and maintain, it promotes a controlled flow of link value (or PageRank) through your site so that the most important pages get the most "link juice", the secondary pages get a bit less, and the least important pages get the appropriate value in the end.
+Note that this link structure is not the same thing as your site's directory structure, even though it's usually identical.
 This is simply a question of navigation pathways you create with the links on your site.
+To further guide the search engines in deciphering your navigation, consider adding microformat mark-up, such as RDFa or microdata.
+See my advice below, or visit Schema.org for details.

-is better for search engines than a complicated URL such as:
+is better for users and search engines than an unintelligible URL such as:

 Having a strong hierarchical structure in your website navigation design is best practice even beyond to the impact on search engine rankings.
 The effort required will pay off quickly in many, many ways in the improved performance of your website and in reduced design maintenance problems.